Updated: Apr 25

 Being a hairstylist is the most rewarding job!
-We get to turn frizzy hair into silk, add unbelievable volume to limp strands, give you that new haircut you can't stop thinking about, + help boost your confident before that 20 year class reunion comes.
+We get to turn frizzy hair into silk, add unbelievable volume to limp strands, give you that new haircut you can't stop showing off and help boost your confident before that 20 year class reunion comes.
 Yup, this job definitely has it's perks!

 One thing I enjoy most is answering your beauty questions!
 You know which ones I'm talking about- like when you realize you forgot how much Shaping Putty you were supposed to use (was it a pea size or dime size?) or when you try out your new Microstimulating Hair Bath (did she say this was supposed to tingle?) or how about the never ending, "should I get bangs" saga.